 When dealing with disability discrimination in the workplace, having an experienced and skilled employee rights attorney is key to getting the best outcome in your case.

-If you have been discriminated against at the workplace due to a disability, contact an employee rights lawyer today.
+Contact an employee rights lawyer today if you have been discriminated against at the workplace due to a disability.

 Wenzel Fenton Cabassa, P.A. handles Florida disability discrimination cases.
 We fight aggressively for our clients to hold employers who violate the ADA and Florida disability laws accountable for their actions.